-Whether you are looking for a hearty snack, a beautiful starter for your meal or a delicious side dish, this easy-to-make Wild Rice Stuffed Mushroom recipe is a winner!
+Whether you are looking for a hearty snack, a beautiful starter for your meal or a delicious side dish, this easy-to-make gluten free Stuffed Mushroom recipe is a winner!

 The recipe uses simple ingredients and can be whipped together at a moments notice!